arduino/docs-content/content/hardware/02.uno/carriers/uno-breakout-carrier/tutorials/01.user-manual/content.md

   }
 }
 ```

+The example uses `D3` and sweeps the duty cycle from 0% to 100% and back continuously.
+The resolution is set to 10 bit, giving a value range of 0 to 1023.
+Any of the six PWM-capable pins can be used in place of `D3`.

 ***PWM frequency on the UNO Q is fixed to 500 Hz.
 For a full list of PWM-capable pins and their mappings, refer to the [UNO Q user manual](https://docs.arduino.cc/tutorials/uno-q/user-manual/#pwm-pins).***